 Acne is an inflammatory condition of the hair follicle-sebaceous gland complex (the pilosebaceous unit).
-Follicular hyperkeratinization, increased sebum production, overgrowth of Propionibacterium acnes bacteria, and subsequent inflammation lead to its clinical manifestations.
+Follicular hyperkeratinization, increased sebum production, overgrowth of Cutibacterium acnes (C. acnes, formerly Propionibacterium acnes) bacteria, and subsequent inflammation lead to its clinical manifestations.
 Plugs found in acne follicles are composed of keratin from surrounding keratinocytes and lipids secreted from sebaceous glands under the influence of androgenic hormones.
-The lipid-rich sebum serves as a medium for proliferation of P acnes.
+The lipid-rich sebum serves as a medium for proliferation of C. acnes.

 Acne may appear as closed comedones (“whiteheads”) or, when excessive distention forces open the follicular orifice, open comedones (“blackheads”).
 Oxidation of the lipid and melanin causes the darkened appearance of open comedones.